microsoft/vscode-docs/docs/remote/create-dev-container.md

 * Docker Compose will shut down a container if its entry point shuts down.
 This is problematic for situations where you are debugging and need to restart your app on a repeated basis.
 * You also may not be mapping the local filesystem into the container or exposing ports to other resources like databases you want to access.
-* You may want to copy the contents of your local `.ssh` folder into the container or set the ptrace options described above in [Using Docker Compose](#using-docker-compose).
+* You may want to copy the contents of your local `.ssh` folder into the container or set the ptrace options described above in [Use Docker Compose](#use-docker-compose).

 You can solve these and other issues like them by extending your entire Docker Compose configuration with [multiple `docker-compose.yml` files](https://docs.docker.com/compose/extends/#multiple-compose-files) that override or supplement your primary one.